Julie Rubinstein Sells 15,000 Shares of Adaptive Biotechnologies Co. (NASDAQ:ADPT) Stock

 - On Wednesday, January 6th, Julie Rubinstein sold 15,000 shares of Adaptive Biotechnologies stock.
 The stock was sold at an average price of $54.89, for a total transaction of $823,350.00.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Arizona State Retirement System raised its holdings in shares of Adaptive Biotechnologies by 11.4% during the 4th quarter.
-Arizona State Retirement System now owns 25,598 shares of the company’s stock worth $1,514,000 after acquiring an additional 2,627 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in shares of Adaptive Biotechnologies by 39.4% during the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 11,579 shares of the company’s stock worth $685,000 after acquiring an additional 3,271 shares during the period.
-CWM LLC raised its holdings in shares of Adaptive Biotechnologies by 4.4% during the 4th quarter.
-CWM LLC now owns 59,406 shares of the company’s stock worth $3,513,000 after acquiring an additional 2,502 shares during the period.
-Clark Capital Management Group Inc. purchased a new position in shares of Adaptive Biotechnologies during the 4th quarter worth $725,000.
-Finally, Zweig DiMenna Associates LLC raised its holdings in shares of Adaptive Biotechnologies by 5.9% during the 4th quarter.
-Zweig DiMenna Associates LLC now owns 134,770 shares of the company’s stock worth $7,969,000 after acquiring an additional 7,500 shares during the period.
-Institutional investors and hedge funds own 80.80% of the company’s stock.
+A number of analysts have recently weighed in on ADPT shares.
+BTIG Research increased their price objective on shares of Adaptive Biotechnologies from $66.00 to $74.00 and gave the stock a “buy” rating in a research note on Tuesday, January 19th.
+Morgan Stanley raised their price target on shares of Adaptive Biotechnologies from $42.00 to $46.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 11th.
+JPMorgan Chase & Co. restated an “overweight” rating and set a $60.00 price target (up previously from $50.00) on shares of Adaptive Biotechnologies in a research report on Wednesday, November 11th.
+Finally, Zacks Investment Research lowered shares of Adaptive Biotechnologies from a “hold” rating to a “sell” rating in a research report on Tuesday, January 12th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and five have given a buy rating to the company.
+Adaptive Biotechnologies has an average rating of “Buy” and a consensus target price of $56.50.

-ADPT has been the topic of a number of recent analyst reports.
-Zacks Investment Research lowered Adaptive Biotechnologies from a “hold” rating to a “sell” rating in a research report on Tuesday, January 12th.
-Morgan Stanley increased their target price on Adaptive Biotechnologies from $42.00 to $46.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 11th.
-JPMorgan Chase & Co. reiterated an “overweight” rating and set a $60.00 target price (up previously from $50.00) on shares of Adaptive Biotechnologies in a research report on Wednesday, November 11th.
-Finally, BTIG Research raised their price objective on Adaptive Biotechnologies from $66.00 to $74.00 and gave the company a “buy” rating in a report on Tuesday, January 19th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and an average price target of $56.50.
+A number of institutional investors and hedge funds have recently bought and sold shares of ADPT.
+Charles Schwab Investment Management Inc. lifted its holdings in Adaptive Biotechnologies by 8.3% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 158,562 shares of the company’s stock valued at $7,672,000 after purchasing an additional 12,206 shares in the last quarter.
+Envestnet Asset Management Inc. lifted its holdings in Adaptive Biotechnologies by 135.9% during the third quarter.
+Envestnet Asset Management Inc. now owns 20,233 shares of the company’s stock valued at $984,000 after purchasing an additional 11,656 shares in the last quarter.
+CWM LLC purchased a new position in Adaptive Biotechnologies during the third quarter valued at $2,767,000.
+Rothschild Investment Corp IL purchased a new position in shares of Adaptive Biotechnologies in the third quarter worth about $340,000.
+Finally, Bradley Foster & Sargent Inc. CT purchased a new position in shares of Adaptive Biotechnologies in the third quarter worth about $835,000.
+80.80% of the stock is currently owned by institutional investors and hedge funds.

 Adaptive Biotechnologies Corporation, a commercial-stage company, develops an immune medicine platform for the diagnosis and treatment of various diseases.
 The company offers immunoSEQ research service and kit that is used to answer research questions, as well as to discover new prognostic and diagnostic signals.